Plan9-Archive/antshill/doc/livecd.md

 	games/doom

 will launch the standard Doom 1 game without needing to download, place, and rename any .wad files.
-The 64-bit livecd also includes a chess program by Umbraticus with some engine ports by QWX.
+The livecd also includes a chess program by Umbraticus with some engine ports by QWX.
 Read "man chess" for usage instructions.
-Byouki-onna contributed "ehget", a directory-downloader script for ehentai.org, and juku, timed flashcard repetition for learning.
+Byouki-onna contributed "juku", timed flashcard repetition for learning.
 Another addition is spew's "aplay" and "volume" music tools located at games/aplay and games/volume.
 Also included is Kvik's "clone" utility for fcp-style fast copies of full directories.
+Burnzez tools "walk" and "ci" are included and his replica-scripting "rep" tools as well.

 ### Who is this for?